 I am a postdoc at Dr. Tania Lombrozo's Concepts and Cognition Lab

 I spend part of my time at UC Berkeley where I am running collaborative developmental projects with Dr. Alison Gopnik (Cognitive Development Lab) and Dr. Mahesh Srinivasan (Language and Cognitive Development Lab).
-In one of these active projects, I focus on the role of structural reasoning in representations of social categories, and examine consequences of engaging in structural explanation for reasoning about socioeconomic inequality.
+In one of these projects, I examine consequences of engaging in structural explanation for reasoning about socioeconomic inequality.